Scranton High School (Pennsylvania): Building

 Scranton High School is an example of modern architecture with an interesting design.
 Most of the classrooms are in one of three wings, and the gyms and pool are on the opposite end of the building.
-The school was the recipient of a Golden Trowell Award for an educational building in 2002.
+The school was the recipient of a Golden Trowel Award for an educational building in 2002.
 The area is also recognized for its mentions in the hit TV show, The Office.

 Academics

 The school is organized into the following academic units/departments: